syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if inumber is a value that is not in the a+bi or a+bj text format.
+#NUM! - occurs if inumber is a value that is not in the a+bi or a+bj text format.

-&#35;VALUE! - occurs if inumber is a logical value.
+#VALUE! - occurs if inumber is a logical value.

 #### Example: